Panolof/beam-bigquery-etl-pipeline/docs/etl_process.md

 1. **Filtering**: Transactions are filtered based on:
    - Minimum transaction amount
    - Minimum transaction year
+  This is now implemented using a generator function `generate_filtered_transactions`, which yields filtered transactions one at a time.
 2. **Aggregation**: Transactions are aggregated by date, summing the total amount for each date.

 ## Load